Black-Footed Cat

 Population number

 According to the IUCN Red List, the total population size of the Black-footed cat is fewer than 10,000 mature individuals.
-This species’ numbers are decreasing today and currently it is classified as Vulnerable (VU) on the IUCN Red List.
+Currently, this species is classified as Vulnerable (VU) on the IUCN Red List, and its numbers today are decreasing.

 Ecological niche